 - The order of priority for extraction or excavation of fossils is science, natural heritage, education and, where appropriate, commercial use.
 Non-extractive commercial use has precedent over extractive commercial use.

 - A management framework that recognizes the heritage value of fossils, the need to protect significant fossil sites and the interests of stakeholders is necessary.

-- build knowledge of the nature and extent of the resource in BC; and
+- Build knowledge of the nature and extent of the resource in B.C.

 - Clarify the rights and obligations of the public, business, government and other stakeholders